-- Anything that curtails or impairs the freedom of limits of the judicial proceedings - Any conduct that tends to bring the authority and administration of Law into disrespect or disregard or to interfere with or prejudice parties or their witnesses during litigation. - Consisting of words spoken or written which obstruct or tend to obstruct the administration of justice - Publishing words which tend to bring the administration of Justice into contempt, to prejudice the fair trial of any cause or matter which is the subject of Civil or Criminal proceeding or in anyway to obstruct the cause of Justice.
+- Anything that curtails or impairs freedom of judicial proceedings - Conduct that tends to bring the authority and administration of Law into disrespect or disregard or to interfere with or prejudice parties or their witnesses during litigation. - words spoken or written which obstruct or tend to obstruct the administration of justice - Publishing words which tend to bring the administration of Justice into contempt, to prejudice the fair trial of any cause or matter which is subject of Civil/Criminal proceeding or in anyway to obstruct cause of Justice.